-One thing I really appreciate about Valiant is not only their constant commitment to quality, but the boldness, and ambition to take chances.
-They really step into the realm creativity, the sort of which as a beer drinker you might take a step back and say, “wait, you’re doing what?”.
-Yes, Valiant Brewing company always embodied that progressive mindset when brewing their beer, I have even taken a long look at certain ideas, then they go and put my mind at ease by absolutely nailing it.
-This is why I could not have been more happy, and excited to be invited out to cover a tasting experience with them.
+One thing I really appreciate about Valiant is not only their constant commitment to quality, but the boldness and ambition to take chances.
+They really step into the realm of creativity, the sort of which as a beer drinker you might take a step back and say, “Wait, you’re doing what?”.
+Yes, Valiant Brewing company always embodied that progressive mindset when brewing their beer.
+I have even taken a long look at certain ideas, and then they go and put my mind at ease by absolutely nailing it.
+This is why I could not have been more happy and excited to be invited out to cover a tasting experience with them.

 Ready for the beer?
-I know you are ready to hear about the beer, that way you can make it in one of the next couple of weekends to try their awesome stuff, and wish them well!
+I know you are ready to hear about it, so that way you can make it in one of the next couple of weekends to try their awesome stuff and wish them well!

-I remember hearing about the Candy Sour Series, I had to do a double take, anyone who knows me, knows how much I like candy.
-So to hear Valiant, a favorite company of mine was doing candy beer?
-What?
+I remember hearing about the Candy Sour Series and I had to do a double take.
+Anyone who knows me, knows how much I like candy.
+So to hear that Valiant, a favorite company of mine, was doing candy beer?
+What?!
 Well, I definitely had to have some of this.
-The Peach Ring Sour being my favorite of the series, I saw a post from their Instagram page stating they had an Imperial Peach Ring Sour on tap!
+The Peach Ring Sour is one my favorite of the series, and I saw a post from their Instagram page stating they had an Imperial Peach Ring Sour on tap!
 I grabbed my stuff and was out the door before the lights turned off.
-On the nose that candied peach aroma was vibrant as can be, I enjoyed smelling it so much I almost forgot to take a sip.
-It poured a nice medium copper color with a pink tint near the top edges of the beer, a half finger head was present, one that did not exist with the non imperial peach ring.
+On the nose, that candied peach aroma was vibrant as can be.
+I enjoyed smelling it so much I almost forgot to take a sip.
+It poured a nice medium copper color with a pink tint near the top edges of the beer.
+A half finger head was present, one that did not exist with the non imperial peach ring.
 Good lacing on the glass as well.
 Here is the surprising part, it tasted exactly the same as the primary peach ring sour even though it more than doubled the alcohol content!
-That is incredible to me that a beer which clocked in at 8.3% alcohol by volume tasted like liquid candy.
+It is incredible to me that a beer which clocked in at 8.3% alcohol by volume tasted like liquid candy.
 It was absolutely wonderful.

-This is one of those beers I looked at when it was announced, and said “Interesting”.
-Alpha Overdrive, their Quadruple IPA was aged for six months, so they announced it had transformed, by their own description, into an American Barleywine.
+This is one of those beers that when I looked at the announcement, I just said “Interesting”. 🤔 Alpha Overdrive, their Quadruple IPA was aged for six months, so they announced it had transformed (by their own description) into an American Barleywine.
 I was slightly skeptical how that might pan out.
-I had any skepticism quelled as soon as the first taste of this beauty hit my lips.
+Any skepticism was quelled as soon as the first taste of this beauty hit my lips.
 Extremely rich toffee notes on this medium amber delight blasted my palate instantly.
-I remember standing next to Geovanny and informing him of my suspicions going into it, following with how they had been put to rest.
+I was standing next to Geovanny and informed him of my suspicions going into it, followed by how they had been put to rest.
 The malt profile was boldly present through the middle with the ever so slight piney back end.
 The aftertaste yielded minimal burn, certainly nothing close to what 14.3% alcohol by volume would normally show.
 The drinkability of this Alpha Overdrive after six months in barrel was dangerously effortless.

-Now for the grand finale, the big monster of everything Valiant has ever done, which is saying something when it comes to Valiant, because big beers was basically their mantra.
+Now for the grand finale, the big monster of everything Valiant has ever done, which is saying something when it comes to Valiant, because big beers were basically their mantra.
 Two years aged in bourbon barrels let this one get nice and cozy, picking up every last drop of heat from that bourbon soaked oak barrel.
-They did indeed go big with this one, that bourbon profile is very rich, and sweet up front with the chocolate coming through right in the middle of this beast.
-There is some faint vanilla emissions available in the taste as well.
+They did indeed go big with this one, and the bourbon profile is very rich and sweet up front, with the chocolate coming through right in the middle of this beast.
+There are some faint vanilla emissions available in the taste as well.
 The burn on the back is definitely there, one you would certainly expect from 17% beer.
-I personally am a bourbon drinker so I was completely fine with the finishing burn.
+I personally am a bourbon drinker, so I was completely fine with the finishing burn.
 The aftertaste gave me some sweet maple notes to think about for before my next sip.
 As Valiant says, “This is a sipping beer, and it should be enjoyed with good company”.
 Indeed Valiant, indeed.
-My bottle is going away for in the cellar for a very special occasion.
+My bottle is going in the cellar for a very special occasion.

 Look forward to more event and beer reviews from Beerface McGillicutty and follow on Instagram, Facebook, and Untappd @beerfacem!